hmcts/sscs-ccd-definitions/README.md

 # SSCS CCD Definitions

+# Process for developing locally using XLSX files

 # Converting Excel to Json

 Copy your CCD definition to a file called sscs-ccd.xlsx and run: